eclipse-sumo/sumo.website/content/conference.md

 Please submit your papers via EasyChair: https://easychair.org/conferences/?conf=sumo2021

+## Ethics and Malpractice Statement

+You can read our *[Publication Ethics and Publication Malpractice Statement](../docs/SUMOPublicationEthics.pdf)*, where we list the responsibilities of editors, reviewers, and authors.

 # Important Dates
 - Paper and Abstract Submission Deadline: *~~Monday, May 3rd, 2021~~* **Monday, May 17th, 2021**.
 - Notification of Acceptance:  **End of June, 2021**.